oddluck/limnoria-plugins/doc/DuckHunt.rst

   Does a new hunt automatically start when the previous one is over?

 supybot.plugins.DuckHunt.ducks
-  This config variable defaults to 3 and is channel specific.
+  This config variable defaults to 5 and is channel specific.

   Number of ducks during a hunt?

-supybot.plugins.DuckHunt.frequency
-  This config variable defaults to 0.29999999999999999 and is channel specific.

-  Determines how often a duck will be launched.
-0 means that no duck will ever be launched.
-1 means that a ducks will be launched one after another.

 supybot.plugins.DuckHunt.minthrottle
-  This config variable defaults to 15 and is channel specific.
+  This config variable defaults to 30 and is channel specific.

   The minimum amount of time before a new duck may be launched (in seconds)

 supybot.plugins.DuckHunt.maxthrottle
-  This config variable defaults to 45 and is channel specific.
+  This config variable defaults to 300 and is channel specific.

   The maximum amount of time before a new duck may be launched (in seconds)